lowRISC/lowrisc-site/content/docs/debug-v0.3/debugsession.md

     osd> reset -halt
     osd> terminal 2
     osd> start
     osd> reset

-So, now you can run the programs as before and reset the system without touching a board, but the real power comes with the other modules.
+Now you can run the programs as before and reset the system without touching a board, but the real power comes with the other modules.